What is a CDN?

 Performance

-• CDNs help you combat the laws of physics.
-Even if you combat all latency, the max theoretical speed you can serve data is the speed of light.
-At the speed of light, it takes 200ms to serve content from London to Sydney.
-How can we serve content faster?
-Reduce the distance by having a local cache i.e. a CDN.
+- CDNs help you combat the laws of physics.
+Do whatever you want even if you combat all latency, the max theoretical speed you can serve data is the speed of light so.
+At the speed of light, in reality it takes 200ms to serve content from London to Sydney.
+The answer to this is to reduce the distance and cache locally.

 Security